 Contributions are recognized as revenue at fair value when an unconditional commitment is received from the donor.
 Contributions received with donor stipulations that limit their use are classified as restricted support.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are classified as restricted support.
-Absent explicit donor stipulations about how long those long-lived assets must be maintained,

-The Food Bank reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
+Absent explicit donor stipulations about how long those long-lived assets must be maintained, The Food Bank reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.

 Non-cash contributions - Donated materials and use of facilities are recognized at fair value as contributions when an unconditional commitment is received from the donor.
 The related expense is recognized as the item is used.
 Contributions of services are recognized when services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 A substantial number of volunteers have contributed significant amounts of time in connection with the food distribution program for which no amount has been recorded in the financial statements because the donated services did not meet the criteria for recognition under generally accepted accounting principles.
+In fiscal years 2015 and 2014, volunteers contributed approximately 340,000 hours and 265,000 hours, respectively, to The Food Bank.

 Government grants and contracts are recognized when the related services are provided.
-Advances received for services not yet performed are reported in the statement of financial position as deferred revenue.

-Agency fees represent fees paid by agencies for food handling charges and are recognized when shipments of food are made to the agencies.
+Agency fees represent fees charged to agencies for handling of distributed food and are recognized when shipments of food are made to the agencies.